DanielVanNoord/AlpacaDiscoveryTests/README.md

 This Client example iterates over all network adapters on the system and sends the request to each broadcast address that it finds.
 This works much better then sending a single generic broadcast.

 These can be built with Visual Studio 2017 Community or via the dotnet commandline tools.
 To publish a dotnet core example for a different platform use the dotnet publish command (https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21).
-For example running the following command in the core Client or Server folder will create a Self Contained Deployment in a folder named linux for Linux x64: `dotnet publish --self-contained -- runtime linux-x64 -o linux`.
+For example running the following command in the core Client or Server folder will create a Self Contained Deployment in a folder named linux for Linux x64: `dotnet publish --self-contained --runtime linux-x64 -o linux`.
 See https://docs.microsoft.com/en-us/dotnet/core/rid-catalog for target platforms.

 ## Python
 This is an example Python 3 Client and Server.
 This requires the netifaces package for the Client.
 This can be installed with `pip (or pip3) install netifaces`.
 This was tested on  Windows, Linux (Ubuntu, Manjaro and Raspbian) and OSX.
 They can be run with the normal Python command.